Archdiocese of Liverpool’s Synod 2020 Recommendations Published

 News from the Archdiocese of Liverpool

-Liverpool Synod recommendations, to be voted on by Synod members in June 2021, are available along with resources to aid discussion and discernment.
+Liverpool Synod recommendations, were voted on by Synod members in June 2021, and the outcome and subsequent plan will be communicated in November 2021.
 There are 19 recommendations across a broad range of topics including evangelisation, spiritual formation, governance and synodality, property, and the place of the Church in today’s world.

 To help Synod members in their discernment ahead of the Synod in June the recommendations come with a book that offers prayers, theological reflections and questions to aid either individual reflection, or local discussion groups that can be held online.

 Archbishop Malcolm McMahon invited the Archdiocese to focus on the question ‘how do we become the Church that God wants us to be?’

 Written proposals from all over the archdiocese were compiled and Synod members indicated which of these they were most drawn to.
 It is directly from these that the 19 recommendations were developed.

 “The richness of the recommendations which have come out of this synod process we are journeying on together is great to see,” Archbishop McMahon notes.
 “They demonstrate the commitment shown by synod members – and indeed the whole archdiocese – particularly in what has been a very challenging year.
 I am very grateful for everyone’s continued participation, discernment, and prayer.”

 Around 500 Synod members voted on these recommendations on 19 June 2021, and through the whole process the Synod members have been running events, holding discernment meetings, and have been reaching out beyond those we usually engage with.

 It has been an exciting process of consultation and discernment and has resulted in over 25,000 submissions in the earlier ‘listening’ phase, and over 3,500 practical proposals put forward more recently.

 This process of listening that has taken place throughout the archdiocese has helped us all to better understand where the Spirit is leading us.